rkclark/cv/README.md

 I come to the software development profession having previously worked for a number of years as a business analyst, during which time I have worked on a range of technology projects.
 It was by forming close relationships with my software development colleagues that I first became curious about code.
 I'm very glad I did. :)

-## Skills

-**Fast Learner** - I have always had an ability to absorb information and grasp new concepts quickly.
-At the Makers Academy I successfully pitched a project idea to build a universal Javascript app using React - a technology neither I nor my team members had experience with.
-I was able to quickly research the framework and guide my team members on its implementation, resulting in us completing a fully functional app in 5 days.  *(see Steami in my projects below)*

-**Analytical Thinker** - In my role at law firm Weightmans, I had the opportunity to act as lead analyst on a project to create a web app for calculating the expected costs associated with certain types of legal claim.
-This required me to communicate complex business logic to the software team.
-I used my initiative to construct an interactive wireframe model that linked the front end UI to logic trees describing the underlying calculations.
-I had very positive feedback from the development team as my model enabled a quick and straightforward build process.

-**Explainer** - I enjoy explaining concepts to others as it enables to me cement and further my own understanding.
-As well as having worked as a teacher during a year abroad, I was able to assist many of my fellow students at the Makers Academy with learning new skills and technologies, particularly those not covered on the course curriculum such as Node, Express, MongoDB, Bootstrap and Sass.
-I was humbled to receive many expressions of thanks for my patience, ability to explain and willingness to help.

 ## Projects

 All of my code is available on my [Github profile.](https://github.com/rkclark) Here are some projects that I am particularly proud of: